ErpNetDocs/tech/advanced/string-interpolation/examples/data-member.md

     * Evaluates to `'C12345'`
 5. `'.'`

-*Assuming the domain object has: data member `Customer` with data members `Party.PartyName` equals to 'John Doe' and Number equals to 'C12345'.*
+*Assuming that the domain object has: <br> data member 'Customer' with members 'Party.PartyName' equal to 'John Doe' and 'Number' equal to 'C12345'.*

-## Including a format specifier
+### Including a format specifier

 #### Input
 ```cs